State of Katanga: Surrender

-On 24 December 1962, United Nations forces and Katangese Gendarmes clashed near a UNF observation post near Élisabethville.
-A helicopter was subsequently shot down, and President Tshombe expressed regrets over what initially appeared to be a misunderstanding, promising to call off his forces.
-But by 27 December, the firing on both sides had not ceased; UN officers notified the National Assembly that they would take all necessary action in self-defense unless a ceasefire was observed immediately.
+On 24 December 1962, ONUC forces and Katangese Gendarmes clashed near an ONUC observation post near Élisabethville.
+A helicopter was subsequently shot down, and Tshombe expressed regrets over what initially appeared to be a misunderstanding, promising to call off his forces.
+But by 27 December, the firing on both sides had not ceased; ONUC officers notified the National Assembly that they would take all necessary action in self-defense unless a ceasefire was observed immediately.
 Operation Grandslam was launched the following day and peacekeepers marched on Élisabethville to neutralize the Gendarmes.

 Within three days, Élisabethville was under UN control.
 A number of Gendarmes were either captured or forced to withdraw further west.
 The foreign mercenaries scattered.
-Fighter aircraft conducted over seventy sorties against the Katangese Air Force; all but two jets were destroyed on the ground.
-Tshombe escaped his capital but threatened to launch a counteroffensive unless the UNF restrained itself and called off its attack.
-A truce was observed until January 1, but, in a controversial act of defiance, UN personnel explicitly ignored their orders from New York and assaulted Jadotville.
+Fighter aircraft conducted over 70 sorties against the Katangese Air Force; all but two jets were destroyed on the ground.
+Tshombe escaped his capital, but threatened to launch a counteroffensive unless the ONUC restrained itself and called off its attack.
+A truce was observed until 1 January, but, in a controversial act of defiance, ONUC personnel explicitly ignored their orders from New York and assaulted Jadotville.
 Katangese forces demolished the bridges over the Lufira River to prevent them from proceeding, but the latter was able to cross using debris, despite light resistance and sporadic sniper fire.
 It was later suggested that this was due to the slow state of communications then plaguing ONUC in Katanga and the Congo at large.
 The subsequent capture of Jadotville prevented Tshombe's loyalists from making a stand there, as had been feared.

-After the fall of Jadotville, several controversial incidents occurred involving UN forces and foreign civilians in Katanga.
-Two Belgian women in a car were killed at a road checkpoint after being fired upon by its Indian UNF guards.
-There were other civilian casualties, including two more unidentified Europeans, who died as a result of actions taken by the UNF.
+After the fall of Jadotville, several controversial incidents occurred involving ONUC forces and foreign civilians in Katanga.
+Two Belgian women in a car were killed at a road checkpoint after being fired upon by its Indian soldiers.
+There were other civilian casualties, including two more unidentified Europeans, who died as a result of actions taken by the ONUC.
 Following these incidents, U Thant suspended further military operations while Belgian and British officials opened up discussions with Tshombe and attempted to talk him into capitulating.
 It became clear that he was running desperately short of time.
 On 11 January, peacekeepers entered Sakania, near the Rhodesian border.
 The Katangese Gendarmes had already been routed and failed to pose a serious threat.
 Remaining mercenaries, mostly Frenchmen and South Africans, were unable to provide any effective leadership.
 They ignored instructions to follow a "scorched earth" policy and fled the country by way of Angola.

-On 15 January, Moise Tshombe conceded defeat and allowed UN officials into Kolwezi on 21 January, his last stronghold.
+On 15 January, Tshombe conceded defeat and allowed UN officials into Kolwezi on 21 January, his last stronghold.
 Land mines and demolitions were to be removed, and all armed loyalists directed to surrender their weapons.
 Tshombe reportedly claimed in a final address to his supporters: "For the last two and a half years you have twice fought heroically against the enemy.
 Now their superiority has become overwhelming."